saucelabs/elemental-next/frontend/docs/updated-tips/64-limit-bandwidth/64-limit-bandwidth-ruby.md

 With the help of a proxy server like [BrowserMob Proxy](http://bmp.lightbody.net/) we can simulate bandwidth limitations and run our tests to see if they fall down.
 In order to do this we'll also need to adjust our Selenium's default timeout.

->### A Brief Primer on BrowserMob Proxy
+> ### A Brief Primer on BrowserMob Proxy
 >
->BrowserMob Proxy is a server which sits between your browser and the application you're testing.
+> BrowserMob Proxy is a server which sits between your browser and the application you're testing.
 You connect to it by configuring a browser profile to pass through it.
 As listed on [the BrowserMob Proxy GitHub page](https://github.com/lightbody/browsermob-proxy#features-and-usage), here are some of the benefits it offers:
 >
->+ blacklisting and whitelisting certain URL patterns
+> - blacklisting and whitelisting certain URL patterns
->+ simulating various bandwidth and latency
+> - simulating various bandwidth and latency
->+ remapping DNS lookups
+> - remapping DNS lookups
->+ flushing DNS caching
+> - flushing DNS caching
->+ controlling DNS and request timeouts
+> - controlling DNS and request timeouts
->+ automatic BASIC authorization
+> - automatic BASIC authorization

-__NOTE:__ You can also capture HTTP status codes with it as well.
+**NOTE:** You can also capture HTTP status codes with it as well.
 See [tip 17](/tips/17-retrieve-http-status-codes) for details on how to do that.

 Let's continue with an example.